aviral2552/cleanmymac/README.md

 # Clean my macOS

 Clean My macOS is built for modern macOS systems.
-It perform maintainance for mostly commonly used components in the core OS and third party tools with a single terminal command.
+It performs maintainance for mostly commonly used components in the core OS and third party tools with a single terminal command.

-The system uses a simple plugin system with all "cleaners" located in `~/.cleanmymac/cleaners` directory.
-Functionality can be added (or removed) by adding (or removing) files in the `~/.cleanmymac/cleaners` directory.
+Clean My macOS uses a simple plugin system with all "cleaners" located in `~/.cleanmymac/cleaners` directory.
+Functionality can be added (or removed) by adding (or removing) files in the directory.

 ## Pre-requisites